 -Translational / Clinical Science: The Clinical Significance and Mechanism of sepsis-induced thrombocytopenia.
 Supervisors: Dr. Dermot Cox (RCSI Dublin) and Dr. Manaf Al Qahtani (RCSI Bahrain).

-Course Level: The studentships are available for pursuing PhD programme at the Royal College of Surgeons.
+Course Level: Scholarships are available for pursuing PhD programme at the Royal College of Surgeons.

 Scholarship Provider: National University of Ireland and the Royal College of Surgeons

 -Applications are invited from high achieving students who are passionate about pursuing research within the areas of Translational/Clinical Science, Basic Science and Population Health.

 -RCSI requires students to have completed 12 years in high school (in the scientific stream).
 Students must have a Bachelor of Science Degree in science or equivalent in related field, with a minimum score of 2.1.
 In addition, students must hold a Master’s Degree in Science or related field.

 -Students spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, a TOEFL or IELTS test is required.
 RCSI seeks a minimum TOEFL test score of 577 (paper based test), 230 (computer based test), 88-89 (internet based test) or a score of 6.5 under the IELTS test.

 Scholarship Open for International Students: Irish and international students can apply for these scholarships.